The following are examples of feedback we have received from incarcerated and formerly incarcerated persons.

-Evolve Our Prison Farms has obtained these photographs offering an inside look at the hidden operations of this draconian prison program.
+Evolve Our Prison Farms has obtained records and photographs offering an inside look at the hidden operations of this prison slaughterhouse.

 The following are reminiscences from former prison farm worker Ricky Atkinson from his memoir The Life Crimes and Hard Times of Ricky Atkinson (2017).
 As a young man, Atkinson worked at the Frontenac Institution prison cow dairy: